beenpow/beenpow.github.io/projects/ssm-04.md

 Since its inception in 2013, the unmanned laundry service has continuously developed more user-friendly and efficient laundry and dryer functionalities.
 It has garnered attention both domestically and internationally, being invited to international laundry exhibitions like Texcare Asia.
 This project aims to provide a smart service using IoT to enhance the convenience for both shop owners and users.

-Smart Bubble will encompass three main services:
+Automated Laundry Management System will encompass three main services:
 - An internal service for unmanned laundry facilities
 - An application for user convenience
 - A web service for recruiting new entrepreneurs